DART-Vietnam/dart-bias-correct/README.md

 Corrected files will include the following metadata fields:

-- `DART_history`: Exact CLI command used to generate the file.
+- `history`: Exact CLI command used to generate the file.
-- `checksum_reference`: SHA256 checksum of the reference dataset.
-- `checksum_uncorrected`: SHA256 checksum of the uncorrected dataset.
-- `checksum_file`: SHA256 checksum of the corrected output file.
+- `provenance`: Checksums of input datasets

 ## Integration into DART-Pipeline